ashrimal2/msds610/final_presentation/README.md

 <center><img src='images/why.png'></center>

-1. Linear Regression is very versitile and is widely applicational
+1. Linear Regression is very versatile and is widely applicational
 2. Linear Regression is easily understandable and easy to explain
     - Its easy to figure out which predictors in the model are significant statistically
     - We can also compute confidence intervals for the estimated parameters